ParanoidAtOath/moviesrc/README.md

 5. Recursive movies and series downloading for sequels and episodes.
 6. And so on !!!

-#### [NOTE : This isn't a professional tool and is made for knowledge and self-use, if you wish to contribute you can talk to me in personal at my social handles like twitter @nischal700, and I have not uploaded the entire tool/script.
-This is just a demo and still under development.
+#### [NOTE : This isn't a professional tool and is made for knowledge, fun and self-use.
 Thank you !!!]